Big Quantum cohomology of orbifold spheres: Bulk-deformed potential function and change of variables

-\begin{prop} The Fukaya algebra $\CF(\BL,\tau,b)$ is convergent over $\Lambda\langle\langle x,y,z\rangle\rangle$. \end{prop} \begin{proof} Consider an orbi-polygon $P$ with $k_1,k_2,k_3$ numbers of $X,Y,Z$ corners (which have odd degree), and $k_1^-,k_2^-,k_3^-$ numbers of $\bar{X},\bar{Y},\bar{Z}$ corners (which have even degree) respectively.
+Consider an orbi-polygon $P$ with $k_1,k_2,k_3$ numbers of $X,Y,Z$ corners (which have odd degree), and $k_1^-,k_2^-,k_3^-$ numbers of $\bar{X},\bar{Y},\bar{Z}$ corners (which have even degree) respectively.
 Without loss of generality, we assume that in a neighborhood of one of the odd corners, $P$ is contained in the upper hemisphere.
 (If there is no odd corner, then we assume that in a neighborhood of one of the even corners, $P$ is contained in the lower hemisphere.)

-Note that for a side of $P$ between odd and even adjacent corners, the number of minimal edge segments is even.
+Note that for a side of $P$ between adjacent odd and even corners, the number of minimal edge segments is even.
 Similarly for an odd-odd side or even-even side, the number of minimal edge segments is odd.
-Thus two corners adjacent to an odd-odd or even-even side remain in the same hemisphere; an odd-even side connects a corner in the upper hemisphere to a corner in the lower hemisphere.
-It implies all corners of $P$ are contained in the upper hemisphere.
+Thus two corners adjacent to an odd-odd or even-even side remain in the same hemisphere; on the other hand, an odd-even side connects a corner in the upper hemisphere to a corner in the lower hemisphere.
+It implies all odd corners of $P$ are contained in the upper hemisphere, and all even corners are contained in the lower hemisphere.

-For an odd-even side, the geodesic curvature of the edge segments cancel among each other; for an odd-odd edge (resp. even-even edge), the geodesic curvature of all but one edge segment cancel, and that edge segment lies in the upper (resp. lower) hemisphere.
+Following the notations in Proposition \ref{prop:GB}, each minimal edge segment lying in the upper (or lower) hemisphere has total geodesic curvature $k_{12}=\kappa + \epsilon$ (or $-k_{12}$ resp.) where $\kappa = -3\chi / 8$.
+Thus, for an odd-even side, the geodesic curvature of the edge segments cancel among each other.
+For an odd-odd edge (resp. even-even edge), the geodesic curvature of all but one edge segment cancel, and that edge segment lies in the upper (resp. lower) hemisphere.
 It follows that the total geodesic curvature of an odd-odd edge, odd-even edge, and even-even edge is $2\pi$ times $k_{12}=\kappa + \epsilon, 0, -k_{12}=-\kappa - \epsilon$ respectively.